December 2019 marked the 10th anniversary of the founding of my blog Investor Junkie.

 This will change things like Roth IRAs, which everyone expects to be “tax-free” upon withdrawal.
 Retirement accounts are currently $28 trillion in size ($9.2 trillion in IRA accounts alone).
 It will be too hard for the government to pass up this source of revenue.
 But this will screw over the individuals who played the game right and saved for retirement.

 This means you should diversify among not only stock and bond sectors, but also taxable, tax-deferred, and tax-free accounts.
-For most of us, it could be a good idea to put more money in taxable accounts.
+For most of us, it could be a good idea to put more money into taxable accounts.

 You never know what’s in store from the U.S. government.